james2doyle/ohdoylerules.com/content/personal-project/switching-to-svg-on-grey-nimbus.md

-/*
+---
-Title: Switching to SVG on Grey Nimbus
+Title: "Switching to SVG on Grey Nimbus"
+Description: "Switching to SVG for all images on my website"
-Date: 2013-04-14
+Date: "2013-04-14"
-Category: Personal Project,Snippets,Web
+Category: "Personal Project"
-Template: post
+Template: "post"
-Keywords: svg, grey, nimbus, fuelphp, static, user agent sniffing, vector, retina, minify, minifier, fuel, extension */
+Keywords: ["svg", "grey", "nimbus", "fuelphp", "static", "user agent sniffing", "vector", "retina", "minify", "minifier", "fuel", "extension"]
+---

 So I recently bought the [Sketch app](http://www.bohemiancoding.com/sketch/ "Sketch Website") for Mac.
 I am using it because I don't have illustrator.
 But to be honest, it is much better at doing small things.
 It's been about 2 hours switching the whole thing over and I have to say it is worth it.